Paris museum brief

 Denon wing

 Go because it is an image almost everyone knows, then look past the crowd: scale, distance, security choreography and celebrity status are part of the artwork’s modern story.
+Do not make it your only stop.

 One of the Louvre’s best first impressions: a ship’s prow, wind-carved drapery and a placement that turns the staircase into a stage.
+It also helps you understand why movement matters in sculpture.

 Venus de Milo

-Greek antiquities
+Sully / Greek antiquities

 A useful beginner object because its missing arms make interpretation visible: beauty, restoration, projection and myth all meet in one statue.
+It is a natural bridge from Denon icons into ancient art.

 Apollo Gallery